 For the EPS Performance Rights the Black-Scholes-Merton model has been used to estimate the value at the valuation date.
 Consistent with the requirements of AASB 2, the development or application of an estimate indicating the likelihood of achieving the EPS Hurdle has not been included.

-\\- Last possible Vesting Date.
+\\- Last possible vesting date.

-Equity settled compensation (CONT.)
+Equity settled compensation (continued)